ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If the AS does not support the "Cursor" extension, it ignores the 'cursor' query parameter when present in the GET request.
 In such a case, the AS proceeds: i) like when processing a diff query of the TRL (see {{ssec-trl-diff-query}}), if it supports diff queries and the 'diff' query parameter is present in the GET request; or ii) like when processing a full query of the TRL (see {{ssec-trl-full-query}}) otherwise.

-   If the AS supports both diff queries and the "Cursor" extension, and the GET request specifies the 'cursor' query parameter, then the AS MUST return a 4.00 (Bad Request) response in case any of the following conditions holds.
+   If the AS supports both diff queries and the "Cursor" extension, and the GET request specifies the 'cursor' query parameter, then the AS MUST return a 4.00 (Bad Request) response in case any of the conditions below holds.

+   The response MUST have Content-Format "application/ace-trl+cbor".
+The payload of the response MUST be a CBOR map, which MUST include the 'error' parameter and MAY include the 'error_description' parameter to provide additional context.

    * The GET request does not specify the 'diff' query parameter, irrespective of the value of the 'cursor' parameter.